CollectionBuilder/collectionbuilder-sa/docs/metadata.md

 ## Object Template

 - `object_template`: a template type used in logic to set up different Item page features.
 If blank the object will default to a generic item page.
 Default supported options: `image`,`pdf`, `video`, `audio`, `youtube-embed`.
-See below for details.
+See docs/item-pages.md for details.

-### image template

-Displays image_small if available, with fall back to object_download.
-Adds LightGallery view to open images full screen using object_download, with fall back to image_small.

-### pdf template

-Displays image_small if available, with fall back to image_thumb, or a pdf icon.

-### video template

-Uses `<video>` element to embed video file from object_download as src.

-### audio template

-Uses `<audio>` element to embed audio file from object_download as src.

-### youtube-embed template

-For items that are YouTube videos, please fill in the object_download field with the YouTube share link `https://youtu.be/dbKNr3wuiuQ` or watch link `https://www.youtube.com/watch?v=dbKNr3wuiuQ`.
-Please ensure the youtubeid is the end of URL (e.g. `dbKNr3wuiuQ`, and does *not* end with other query strings such as `?t=51` or `&feature=youtu.be`).

-The template will parse the object_download link to find the youtubeid and set up a iframe embed using the modest branding and privacy options.

-### record template

-For items that are metadata only records.

-### compound-image template

-Looks for multiple image src separated by `;` in image_small and object_download.
-Displays all images listed in the fields.